Skip to main content

 Two

-Archaeologists Kim Nichols, 25, Charles Cooper, 35, Phillip Swanson are working on a dig 3 miles away from the town of Longfield.
+Archaeologists Kim Nichols, 25, Charles Cooper, 35, and Phillip Swanson are working on a dig 3 miles away from the town of Longfield.
 They have found many Celtic artefacts over the last two weeks, but no bones.
 Kim wonders what happened to the tribe.

 Three